Program Policies

 17.1 In order to teach EDSS or EDSE courses, instructors must:

--possess earned doctorates or exceptional expertise that qualifies them for their assignments
+- possess earned doctorates, masters, or exceptional expertise in K-12 education that qualifies them for their assignments

 Preferred qualifications include:

--contemporary professional experiences in school settings at the level that they teach
+- contemporary professional experiences in school settings at the secondary level and subject area that they teach

--a license in the field and at the level that they teach
+- a license in the field (eg. teaching credential or administrative credential) and at the level that they teach

 17.2 University Mentor Qualifications